The story behind the gardens

 A book about the history, Aturfuqil’s Shaldon is available from local shops and Teignmouth Museum.
-A ‘blog’ maintained by the Friends of the Gardens lists items of news and developments in the Gardens: http://shaldonbotanicals.wordpress.com/
+The Friends of the Gardens report items of news and developments in the Gardens at : shaldonbotanicalgardens.org

 Trees and plants

-365 trees and shrubs were reputed to have been planted but only a few of the originals survive, among them: Three fantastic Weeping Beech (Fagus sylvatica Pendula) specimens dominate the lawn area around the Italianate gardens, the Strawberry Tree (Arbutus X andrachnoides) a native of Greece and the large Monteray Pines (Pinus radiate).
-More unusual recent plantings include the Maidenhair Tree (Gingko biloba) and 3 Tree Ferns (Dicksonia Antartica).
+365 trees and shrubs were reputed to have been planted but only a few of the originals survive, among them: three fantastic Weeping Beech (Fagus Sylvatica Pendula) specimens which dominate the lawn area around the Italianate gardens, the Strawberry Tree (Arbutus X Andrachnoides) a native of Greece, and the large Monterey Pines (Pinus Radiata).
+More unusual recent plantings include the Maidenhair Tree (Gingko Biloba) and three Tree Ferns (Dicksonia Antarctica).

 William Sears had designed the famous Italian garden at Lindridge and used a number of similar features in this area of the Homeyards Garden.
-From the disused Gardeners Hut, now a roost for lesser horseshoe bats and swallows, the central steps lead down to a rectangular lawn.
+From the Gardeners Hut, now a roost for lesser horseshoe bats and swallows, the central steps lead down to a rectangular lawn.
 Remains of a rose covered bower have recently been discovered as have broken pieces of a memorial bench and table Mrs Homeyard set up in honour of William Sears . . . ‘thoughts go deep’.
-At each end of the lawn there are classical balustrades and beyond, now rather overgrown, rockeries planted up with Mediterranean style plants.
+This bench has now been restored.
+At each end of the lawn there are classical balustrades and beyond rockeries recently cleared of substantial incursions of bramble, ivy and self-seeded incomers.
+They are now replanted with Mediterranean style plants as they were originally.

 Pond and Rill

-The rill flows down through a series of 3 smaller ponds into the larger pond below; this was stocked with huge ornamental Japanese goldfish in Mrs Homeyard’s day.
-The area has recently been replanted and it is hoped that this water feature will run as a closed circulatory system in the near future.
+The rill flows down through a series of three smaller ponds into the larger pond below; this was stocked with huge ornamental Japanese goldfish in Mrs Homeyard’s day.
+The area has recently been replanted and this water feature runs as a closed circulatory system on special occasions.

 The Witches Cave